To Keep or Not to Keep – Questions to Ask during a File Share Cleanup Project

 And at the end of the year, I'd file my notebook and folders, all my artwork, and all my graded papers and exams in my bookcase - just in case I needed them again sometime in the future.
 I never did, of course, but I felt comfortable just having them.

 That worked until high school, when two things happened.
-First, the amount of papers I had to save grew exponentially, until I was basically filling a bookshelf every couple of months.
+First, the number of papers I had to save grew exponentially until I was basically filling a bookshelf every couple of months.
 Second, I wanted to enter an essay contest that had the same topic as an essay I'd written in 10th grade and gotten an A+ on...and I COULDN'T FIND IT!
 I knew it was in one of my folders on one of my bookshelves, but I spent two entire weekends going through stuff and just couldn't find it.
-I ended up trying to rewrite it and my new essay didn't win because it wasn't as good.
+I ended up trying to rewrite it, and my new essay didn't win because it wasn't as good.

 Fast forward too many years to admit to, and most of us have a similar problem.
 Today, the common stat is that about 20% of an employee’s day is wasted on searching for information.
 And in a 2016 AIIM Survey, 62% of participants stated that poor content management practices were resulting in it taking much too long to find content.

 So, how do we keep from wasting our valuable time hunting for misplaced and misfiled information?
 It all starts with knowing what information to keep and what to discard.
 Start by asking: